jared-hughes/DesmosPlus/README.md

 - Syntax for summations/products/integrals
 - default fields in custom types (e.g. default `step: 1` for `Interval`s)
 - Provide a way to set the name of the graph or other graph metadata like axes, random seed, degrees/radians, etc.
-  - choose a slider/simulation to start on initial graph load
+  - choose a slider/simulation to start playing on initial graph load
 - multiline strings (helpful for folder descriptions)
 - map `block`s over const arrays, at least to get a list of polygons
 - allow statement types/other special tokens as field names?
 Javascript allows `a = {function: 1}; a.function` and it shouldn't be too hard to work into the parser?
 - string interpolation syntax ... or maybe just `show` function and `concat`
 - string escape sequences.
 Main ones being `\n` and `\t` for `note` formatting but also `\"`
 - Vectorization syntax, e.g. `[1,2]+[3,4]==_add([1,2], [3,4])` while `[1,2]+/[3,4] == [_add(1,2), _add(3,4)]` or maybe `[1,2]+.[3,4] == [_add(1,2), _add(3,4)]`
   - This could be handled with `map` + `zip`
 - Operations on `Interval`s
   - In general, default operations on two data classes. `type Point3D@{x:Num, y:Num, z:Num}` should default `_add` to adding corresponding fields
 - Need to make `x`, `y`, `t`, etc. reserved in some way?